Automattic/jetpack/readme.txt

 * Dashboard: remove Backups information from the Jetpack dashboard when on a Multisite network.
 Those do not support the Backup feature at this point.
 * Map block: only show the Add Marker UI if there are no markers.
 * Map block: prevent an unselected block from accidentally capturing scrolling.
+* Map block: fix the styling of the map theme buttons.
 * Mobile Apps: remove the edit post link when in app.
 * OpenTable block: avoid error when inserting some specific embed codes.
 * OpenTable block: fix alignment issues when center-aligning the block.